Nguyen Hoang Anh and Tran Thanh Dien *

 Abstract

 This study presents a comparative analysis of state-of-the-art deep learning models–EfficientNetB0, MobileNetV2, and ResNet101–for image classification and content-based retrieval in scientific publications.
 A dataset of 4,303 images from 11 categories was curated from the Can Tho University Journal of Science and enhanced through tailored data augmentation strategies.
-The models were fine-tuned using transfer learning with hyperparameters optimized via Grid Search.
-Features were extracted using GlobalAveragePooling2D, and cosine similarity combined with the FAISS library was employed for efficient similarity search.
+The models were fine-tuned using transfer learning with hyperparameters optimised via Grid Search.
+Features were extracted using GlobalAveragePooling2D, and cosine similarity was combined with the FAISS library for efficient similarity search.
 Experimental results demonstrate a clear performance-efficiency trade-off: ResNet101 achieved the highest classification accuracy, while EfficientNetB0 and MobileNetV2 offered significant advantages in inference speed.
 A user-friendly web interface was developed to support practical image retrieval applications.
 These findings highlight the potential of deep learning in enhancing the management and integrity of scientific image resources.

 Keywords: Comparative analysis, Content-based image retrieval (CBIR), Deep learning, FAISS, Grad-CAM, Image classification